ratiw/vue-table/README.md

 from the server and display them nicely in html table with swappable/extensible pagination sub-component.

+Please note that all the examples show in here are styling using Semantic UI CSS Framework, but `vuetable` should be able to work with any CSS framwork including Twitter's Bootstrap.
+Please read through and see more info below.

 You do this:
 ```html
     <div id="app" class="ui vertical stripe segment">